vanityURLs/vanityURLs/README.md

 /github/* https://github.com/bhdicaire/:splat
 ```

+> Pages uses HTTP validation and needs to hit an HTTP endpoint during validation.
+If another Cloudflare product is in the way (such as Access, a redirect, a Worker, etc.), validation cannot be completed.

 I'm using the `cfPage/_headers` to include the following items to Cloudflare Pages responses, don't forget to change the URLs for pages.dev and your custom domain:
 ```html
 https://xyz.pages.dev/*